-- (a) Made available for scientific study to RBG Kew staff and authorised visitors; and/or - (b) Used for the common good in the areas of education, conservation and public display; and/or - (c) Sampled for pollen, spores, DNA, anatomical or cytological preparations and/or chemicals for scientific research purposes; and/or - (d) Sent on loan, supplied, or further distributed for the purposes of scientific research, conservation or borticulture; and/or - (e) Published in botanical and biodiversity databases including digital images which are freely available on the internet.
+- (a) Made available for scientific study to RBG Kew staff and authorised visitors; and/or - (b) Used for the common good in the areas of education, conservation and public display; and/or - (c) Sampled for pollen, spores, DNA, anatomical or cytological preparations and/or chemicals for scientific research purposes; and/or - (d) Sent on loan, supplied, or further distributed for the purposes of scientific research, conservation or horticulture; and/or. - (e) Published in botanical and biodiversity databases including digital images which are freely available on the internet.

-We will use your personal data to seek your consent regarding any uses of your seed that fall outside the terms of this Landowner Consent Form.
-RBG Kew will process your data as necessary to fulfil our public task, retaining it for the lifetime of seed and then as a scientific and historical record.
+We will use your personal data to seek your consent regarding any uses of the plant material that fall outside the terms of this Landowner Consent Form.
+RBG Kew will process your data as necessary to fulfil our public task, retaining it for the lifetime of the plant material and then as a scientific and historical record.
 Further information on your rights is available on our website at www.kew.org/privacy.
 We will not sell your data under any circumstances and will not pass data to third parties without your permission.

-For further information please see overleaf.
+For further Information please see overleaf.

-Consent: I consent to the collection of plant material and data from the site specified and its transfer to the Royal Botanic Gardens, Kew for use/supply as outlined above.
+Consent: I consent to the collection of plant material and data from the site specified and its transfer to the Board of Trustees of the Royal Botanic Gardens, Kew for use/supply as outlined above.

-I have the authority to give this consent, being either the own ner/occupier or person authorised on their behalf.
+I have the authority to give this consent, being either the owner/occupier or person authorised on their behalf.

 Site name & address:

 Signed Date

-Name Organis sation (if applicable)
+NameOr ganisation (if applicable)

 Contact details: